Florida–Georgia football rivalry: "World's Largest Outdoor Cocktail Party"

-Since 2006, the rivalry has lacked an official name.
-It is generally called the "Florida–Georgia game" or "FLA/GA" in Florida, or "Georgia–Florida game" in Georgia; some entities, including the Jacksonville newspaper The Florida Times-Union, rotate the name each year to list the designated home team first.
+Since then, the rivalry has simply been called the "Florida–Georgia game" or "Georgia–Florida game", with some entities (including the Florida Times-Union, which initiated the Cocktail Party nickname) rotating the names each year to list the designated home team first.
 Since 2009, the respective student government associations of the institutions have referred to the game as the War for the Oar, as the winning team takes home the Okefenokee Oar.